melvinchia3636/ragent/report/report.typ

 *FR1.3 - Session Editing*

-- Users shall be able to edit session names through a dialog interface
+- Users shall be able to edit session configurations through a dialog interface
 - Users shall be able to change the AI model associated with a session
-- The system shall provide selection from eight OpenAI models: gpt-4o-mini, gpt-4o, gpt-4.1, gpt-4.1-mini, gpt-4.1-nano, gpt-5, gpt-5-mini, gpt-5-nano
+- Users shall be able to modify session parameters including temperature, top K results, and query transformation settings
-- Model changes shall trigger reinitialization of the RAG service
+- Parameter changes shall trigger reinitialization of the RAG service
 - Changes shall be persisted to the database immediately

 *FR1.4 - Session Deletion*